sed-pro-inria/tools-training/1-vers/git.md

     - fast-forward
     - tags (symbolic names which don't move, as opposed to branches)

-## Centralized version control
+## Centralized (à la cvs/svn) version control

 Now that we have learned how to work with a single Git repository, we will learn how to send/receive commits between two Git repositories

-In this section, we will assume a workflow with two developpers:
+In this section, we will assume a workflow with two developpers: Alice and Bob.
+Both of them have their own repository on their computer:
-    - Alice,
-    - Bob,

-both of them having their own repository on their computer:
     - Alice's repository A on her computer,
     - Bob's repository B on his computer.